dss-14th/eda-repo-7/README.md

 ### Develop profitable asset allocation portforlio better than traditional All-weather-portfolio

-In this project, we developed the asset allocation portfolio in order to secure stable funds after retirement.
-This project based on Data Mining and Economic statistics.
+In this project, we developed the asset allocation portfolio in order to secure stable return.
+This project is based on Data Mining and Economic statistics.

 #### Data Sources : [Investing.com](https://www.investing.com/)